uhellstr/oracle-rest-db-links/README.md

  * In PROD2 we install the API in this repository.
 The default schema for this is REST_DB_LINK_API.

 We now can generate DDL for a selectable view in PROD2 with the helper PL/SQL package RGENERATOR_PKG as follows.
+Using the example URL above (http://myords.myorg.com:8080/ords...) we can construct an example call to the RGENERATOR PL/SQL package in REST_ACCESS_API as in the example below.

 ```
 set define off